joemoose/dungeoneers.d20/docs/equipment.md

 - **Torchbearer** (1 coin/day): 2 HP, 9 STR, 9 DEX, 9 WIL.
 Torch.
 - **Guard** (3 coins/day): 4 HP, 10 STR, 10 DEX, 10 WIL.
 Spear, Shield.
 - **Sellsword** (6 coins/day): 6 HP, 12 STR, 10 DEX, 10 WIL.
 Sword, Light Armor, Shield.
 - **Expert** (10 coins/day): 3 HP, 10 STR, 10 DEX, 12 WIL.
-Crossbow, Helmet, Specific Expertise.
+Crossbow, Helmet, a *Specific Expertise*, or *Skill*.

 In addition to a daily wage, hirelings must be fed and provided lodging.

 ### Morale

-When a hireling faces a stressful situation, is made to go without pay or food, or is asked to do something more dangerous than what they signed on for, they must make a WIL check or flee.
+When a hireling faces a stressful situation, is made to go without pay or food, or is asked to do something more dangerous than what they signed on for, they must make a WIL check or desert their employment.

 Well-paid or loyal hirelings may make this check with an advantage.